The Ultimate Mighty Ducks Roster

 D – Dean Portman – The other half of The Bash Brothers.
 Portman is the only starter not in all three movies, but the chemistry with Reed can’t be ignored.
 He also managed to get accepted in Eden Hall Academy, in the middle of a game in the third movie.

 C – Jesse Hall – Don’t sleep on Hall’s talent.
 There was a reason he went first in the team’s shootout victory over Iceland in the second movie and was always leading the flying V. It always bothered me that he didn’t join the rest of the team at Eden Hall.

-LW – Dwayne Robertson – Amazing at handling at the puck and providing southern humor to the sometimes uptight Ducks, He joined the squad in the second movie.
+LW – Dwayne Robertson – Amazing at handling the puck and providing southern humor to the sometimes uptight Ducks, he joined the squad in the second movie.

 RW – Kenny Wu – Olympic figure skating type moves and improved his toughness thanks to some teaching from Russ Tyler.
 Similar to Robertson, he joined the team in the second movie.